swartout/site/root/index.md

 <img src="../static/me.jpeg" alt="photo of myself" class="small-img">

-I'm a CS undergraduate in my final quarter at the University of Washington.
-I'm passionate about using technology to create a better world.
+I'm a CS undergraduate in my final quarter at the University of Washington, passionate about using technology to create a better world.
 I'm also the proud older brother of two amazing siblings!

 I'm joining Palantir as a SDE in Feburary!